 Before comedy series Portlandia skewered it as a hipster haven ‘where young people go to retire’ and ‘the dream of the ’90s is alive’, Portland was nicknamed the City of Roses.
 We took that as our cue and spent the morning at the International Rose Test Garden.
 A few artists had easels set up among the 650 blooming varieties.

-Our drive had been fuelled largely by coffee and ice cream, and two artisanal refills got us through the final stretch: Case Study in downtown Portland and Sofie’s Scoops in Olympia, the state capital of Washington.
+Our West Coast road trip had been fuelled largely by coffee and ice cream, and two artisanal refills got us through the final stretch: Case Study in downtown Portland and Sofie’s Scoops in Olympia, the state capital of Washington.

 We reached Seattle about 95 kilometres later, miraculously on schedule.
 It felt good to unpack our stuff at the Kimpton Alexis Hotel, knowing we could spend the next week walking around downtown (eating your body weight in ice cream and sitting for hours does take its toll).
 But being in one place came also with the bittersweet realisation that our amazing adventure had come to an end: five days, three states and two children full of memories.

 This trip was completed in partnership with Hertz.